 Let’s be honest.
 It’s 2017 and we’re attached to our phones.
 Many of us immediately reach for them as soon as the alarm goes off in the morning.
 We send texts, write emails, make calls, browse the web, FaceTime, look up recipes – basically, just about everything can be done from a device that fits in our hand.

-If more than 50 percent of internet usage is coming from a smartphone, it’s important to have a design that reads correctly.
+If close to 60 percent of internet usage is coming from a smartphone, it’s important to have a design that reads correctly.
 If not, the user may swipe out and never return.
 Consider a mobile responsive design that includes clear CTAs, a contact number near the top, appropriately sized images and a menu that’s easy to navigate.

 There are many benefits to this design, but it is worth noting that a mobile responsive site will: